JcDenis/noodles/README.md

 ## ABOUT

-_whiteListCom_ is a plugin for the open-source web publishing software called [Dotclear](https://www.dotclear.org).
+_noodles_ is a plugin for the open-source web publishing software called [Dotclear](https://www.dotclear.org).

 > Add gravatars everywhere it is possible on your blog. comments, posts, widgets...